Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “Multiple efforts, helping outside the lane, and executing in pick-and-roll defense, our coverages,” Fernandez said.
 “Film will tell us a lot about that.”

 The most striking thing about the postgame conversation was the consistency of voice.
 Fernandez identified turnovers, free throws given up, straight-line drive containment, and help-side trust.
 Bueckers identified turnovers, free throws given up, defensive connection, and help-side coverage.
 Siegrist identified chemistry-driven turnovers and one-and-done defensive expectations.
 Fudd identified turnovers, fouls, and help-side defense.
-Four voices, the same diagnosis.
-That kind of message-discipline alignment is rare in a roster four weeks deep into camp with as many new pieces as the Wings have.
+They were all aligned with impressive message discipline for a team that started practicing together on April 19.

-Fernandez was honest about how close the team is to playing 40 minutes of its defensive identity.
+While winning is always a goal, Fernandez was honest about how close the team is to playing 40 minutes of its defensive identity.
+He sees plenty of room for improvement.
+However, that’s also to be expected from a team playing its first game together.

 “We’re a long way from it.
 But the good thing is the group understands our standard and habits,” Fernandez said.
 “You’re never going to question their effort.
 A lot of what we did tonight is fixable, so we’re looking forward to addressing it.”

 The 15-point win was the surface-level takeaway.
-The 22 turnovers, 42 free throws given up, and the missing pieces were the reasons Fernandez was watching film instead of celebrating.
+The 22 turnovers, 42 free throws given up, and the missing pieces were the reasons Fernandez was eager to start watching film with his players.
+Focusing on the details will add up over the long haul, and that’s what makes teams win at a high level.

 “This league is too good to just outscore people,” Fernandez said.
 “You’ve got to get stops and defend without fouling.
 Even with a quick turnaround, those are things we have to fix before May 9.”